ogdendavis/saratogaspringsdoodles/src/cms/litters/aspen-and-tbd.md

   - Reserved
   - Reserved
 size:
-  min: 20
+  min: 25
-  max: 30
+  max: 35
-colors: ""
+colors: Black Tri
-date: 2021-06-27T06:00:00.000Z
+date: 2021-07-04T06:00:00.000Z
 ---
-Coming in Summer 2021.
  This will be Aspen's first litter!
 We are excited to see the beautiful puppies she will produce, they will have amazing temperaments and personalities.
+Murphy DOB 5/19/17 is an outside stud, genetic tested, OFA elbows, heart and hips all normal.
+ATAT, KYKY, EE, DD, n/F, n/C, N/S, Bb, CDPA, CDDY, DM, NEwS, PRA, vWD1 all clear